 But getting those first aid skills can sometimes feel overwhelming.
 Am I right?
 I mean we moms have a LOT on our plates and not much time to spare.
+But then, first aid really saves lives.
 Even knowing WHERE to learn first aid skills can feel overwhelming–who has the time for that research?

 Well, today, I have SIX different ways you can learn first aid skills.
 I have done the research for you, and I think you can find ways to squeeze some of these into your life a little at a time!